Call Me When You're Sober: Critical reception

-The song received generally positive reviews from contemporary music critics; many perceived it as a highlight on the album and praised Lee's vocals and self-assuredness, while some saw it as an unworthy comeback with unmemorable guitar backing.
+The song received generally positive reviews from contemporary music critics.
 Ed Thompson of IGN picked the song as one of the album's highlights.
 A writer from The Boston Globe deemed the song the album's "hard-charging opening salvo".
 AllMusic's Stephen Thomas Erlewine regarded it as one of the album's three highlights, saying that it has structure, hooks and momentum.
 In his review of The Open Door for the Hartford Courant, Eric R. Danton observed that Lee was more certain and in charge of the whole album, which he found to be exemplified on the "terse rocker" with an "acerbic message" that is "Call Me When You're Sober".
-The New York Times Kelefa Sanneh praised Lee's vocal performance calling it "terrific", adding that the song "crashes through different styles while remaining diabolically hummable".
 Nicholas Fonseca of Entertainment Weekly called "Call Me When You're Sober" an "angry-goth anthem".
 Rob Sheffield of Rolling Stone said Lee's "big bodice-ripping voice" is over the top on the song, which suits it.

-The Courier-Mails Jason Nahrung felt that the song was the album's most radio-friendly track and reminiscent of Lee's previous work with Moody, which according to him meant a use of "heavy bass and drums, spotless and lavish production and Lee's unmistakable vocals".
-A writer for Canada.com concluded that Evanescence showed their "staying power" on the "biting single".
 A Billboard writer deemed the song an "anthemic grinder" in which "Lee's vocal is other-worldly and the song's overall impact is strong, however, there's really nothing new going on".

 Metal Edge wrote of the track, "fans might be surprised by the R&B-flavoured vocal melody and piano chords that introduce [the song].
 But it’s not really a stretch once those crunchy guitars kick in, and the soulful chorus breaks new ground for the band without straying from its signature style."
+The New York Times' Kelefa Sanneh praised Lee's vocal performance calling it "terrific", adding that the song "crashes through different styles while remaining diabolically hummable".
+A writer for Canada.com concluded that Evanescence showed their "staying power" on the "biting single".
 In his review, Don Kaye of Blabbermouth.net called it a "blunt emotional assessment" and a "huge, dramatic, sweeping number, complete with massive hooks and a powerful, fearless performance from Lee".
 Bryan Reesman of Metal Hammer said the song highlights Lee's songwriting talents.
 Kerrang!'s Sam Law deemed the song a "watershed of confidence and catharsis, with the genre-mashing ... emphasising a talent finally unbound", and complimented the "rich backing vocals to an already-luxuriant mix."